Tour de France 2017: Chris Froome wins yellow jersey for the fourth time

 "They are all so special but this will be remembered as the closest and most hard fought."

-It was a largely processional stage before they reached Paris - with Yoan Offredo stopping to greet family and friends as they passed close to his home and Cyril Gautier writing a marriage proposal on a piece on paper that was then broadcast on television.
+It was a largely processional stage before they reached Paris - with Yoann Offredo stopping to greet family and friends as the race passed close to his home and Cyril Gautier writing a marriage proposal on a piece on paper that was then broadcast on television.

 But the stage ended in the expected bunch finish - with several teams trying to set up their sprinters before Lotto NL-Jumbo's Groenewegen held off his rivals to cross the line first.